ademenev/node-linux-gpio/README.md

 ```

 To use promises, omit the last callback argument – and a promise will be returned.
-[bluebird](https://github.com/petkaantonov/bluebird) is used for promises.
+By default, [bluebird](https://github.com/petkaantonov/bluebird) is used for promises.
+See below for information about using other promise implementations

 ```js
 var gpio = require('linux-gpio');